Five courses are required for this minor. They include:

 2nd and 3rd Courses: Religion, Peace, and Justice (200-level)

-Students will choose two from a selection of courses in the Religion, Sociology and Philosophy departments that focus on the nexus of religion, peace and justice.
+Students will choose two from a selection of courses in the Religion, Sociology, Philosophy, and additional departments that focus on the nexus of religion, peace and justice.

 - REL/PHIL 294: What is Peace?; Denton-Borhaug